Info: Tours + Hunts

 Doing both is also an acceptable answer — while they are in the same area, they are very different experiences and you'll see different places.

-What do people say about them?
+Q. What do people say about them?

 Our tours and hunts are consistently rated ⭐⭐⭐⭐⭐ on TripAdvisor, Google, Yelp, and GetYourGuide.
 In 2023, we won a Best of Boston Award for "Best Walking Tour" from Boston Magazine.
 Check out our reviews — and if you join us for a guided tour or hunt, please leave one of your own!

-Where do tours and hunts start and end?
+Q. Where do tours and hunts start and end?

-Boston tours typically start from the Irish Famine Memorial, near 30 School Street and the Old South Meeting House.
+A. Boston tours typically start from the Irish Famine Memorial, near 30 School Street and the Old South Meeting House.
 This is a short walk from the Park Street, Government Center, State Street, and Downtown Crossing stations on the MBTA.

 Boston scavenger hunts typically start outside the Boston Common Information Booth, near 139 Tremont Street and between the Park Street and Boylston Street stations on the MBTA.
 (Note: We also do tours and hunts in Cambridge with different starting points.)

-Can we do tours or hunt on a specific date... at a particular time... with a particular focus for your group?
+Q. Can we do tours or hunt on a specific date... at a particular time... with a particular focus for your group?

-You bet.
+A. You bet.
 Our friends at Boston History Company run private group tours throughout the year that can cover a portion — or all — of The Innovation Trail, depending on how much time you have.
 Pricing for these tours typically starts at $300.
-This PDF lists some of the options and pricing for 2025.
+This PDF lists some of the options and pricing for 2026.
 We also frequently organize events that include speakers and special access to museums along the Trail, or scavenger hunts for school, university, and corporate groups.

 Let us know you'd like to request a private tour or scavenger hunt here.